bnshw/CommentDetector/README.md

 ## Install

-<p>Put the path of your project in the "settings.json". <br>
+<p>1.
+Put the path of your project in the "settings.json". <br>
-Next go to the "build.ps1" and change the path in line 3 to your projects path. <br>
+2. Next go to the "build.ps1" and change the path in line 3 to your projects path. <br>
-If you don't have a build.ps1 yet create one like the example below: </p>
+3. If you don't have a build.ps1 yet create one like the example below: </p>

 ```C#
 cd ..\..\CommentDetector